 Everyone loves a good charcuterie board; lately, this is all you see on your timeline on Instagram and Pinterest.
 I will show you How to Make an IMPRESSIVE Cheese Board in only 10 minutes.
 The Perfect cheeses to buy and how to fill your board with tasty snacks will wow your guest!
 Plus, here are step-by-step photos of how to put together a cheese board to make it look Pinterest-worthy!
 When I am in the mood to make my cheese boards, I already have most of the ingredients sitting in my pantry.
 I mostly shop for fresh cheese.
 The way I make my boards are fast and easy.
 Great for entertaining.
 This last board I made was for hubby and me.
 I wanted to do an afternoon picnic in our backyard, and I also paired this board with a wine tasting of roses wine.
 This was a set-up for the perfect afternoon.

 How to make a Cheese Board

-There are five key categories I buy for when I’m putting together a cheese board I’m going to walk through each one of them below!
+There are five key categories I buy when I’m putting together a cheese board I’m going to walk through each one of them below!

 Hey, it is called a cheese board for a reason!
 Cheese should be the focus of this board.
 So Much a trip to your local market store and pick out 3-4 of your favorite cheeses!
-As a rule, to make sure I am not picking all the same kinds, I pick out: 1 semi-soft cheese, one soft cheese, one semi-hard cheese, and one hard cheese.
-I additionally try to look at the colors, so I am not choosing all white cheeses. (for details on cheese types go to the recipe below)
+As a rule, to ensure I am not picking all the same kinds, I pick out: 1 semi-soft cheese, one soft cheese, one semi-hard cheese, and one hard cheese.
+I additionally try to look at the colors, so I am not choosing all white cheeses. (for details on cheese types, go to the recipe below)